-The Company has extended a \$50 million warehouse line of credit to CCHL, a 51% owned subsidiary entity.
-Balances and transactions under this line of credit are eliminated in the Company's consolidated financial statements and thus not included in the total short term borrowings noted on the consolidated statement of financial condition.
-The balance of this line of credit at December 31, 2021 was \$14.8 million.
+The Company has extended a \$50 million warehouse line of credit to CCHL.
+Balances and transactions under this line of credit are eliminated in the Company's consolidated financial statements and thus not included in the total short-term borrowings noted on the Consolidated Statement of Financial Condition.
+The balance of this line of credit at December 31, 2022 and December 31, 2021 was \$22.9 million and \$14.8 million, respectively.